 At least two of the sponsors must be present at the baptism itself.

-All godparents must be baptized by a Christian baptism that is recognized by the Folkekirken.
+All godparents must be baptized by a Christian baptism that is recognized by Folkekirken.
 If in doubt, talk to the pastor.

-The baptism is not registered in Denmark, so if you move to Denmark, you must go to the church office yourself with the baptismal certificate you receive on the day of baptism and get the baptism registered.
+The baptism is not registered in Denmark, so if you move to Denmark, you must go to the Church office yourself with the baptismal certificate you receive on the day of baptism and get the baptism registered.

 The great distances in Australia can make it difficult to make it fit with a worship service.
 In special cases, a home baptism can be arranged.
 There will then be an additional fee, including for the transportation costs (usually we ask for a $50 donation)